Robophysics: Robotics Meets Physics

 Please forward this abstract submission solicitation to whoever might be interested, particularly your students/postdocs.

-This workshop addresses the need to establish a new field of robophysics–physics for complex “living” robotic systems (analogous to biophysics, physics for complex biological systems).
+This workshop addresses the need to establish a new field of robophysics–physics for complex “living” robotic/active systems (analogous to biophysics, physics for complex biological systems).
 Robots are moving from the factory floor and into our lives (autonomous cars, homecare assistants, search and rescue devices, etc.).
 However, despite the fascinating questions such future “living systems” pose for scientists, the study of such systems has been dominated by engineers and computer scientists.

 To learn more, see Aguilar et al. (2016).
 A review on locomotion robophysics: The study of movement at the intersection of robotics, soft matter and dynamical systems, Reports on Progress in Physics, 79 (11), 110001 PDF